This project has concluded.

-Minority medical students are invited to participate in a series of ten online monthly meetings or virtual “happy hours” to discuss a topic of relevance, have questions answered, seek support in navigating tough situations, and to provide and receive rich peer and facilitator support.
-We will gather together in the virtual world of Second Life, in a beautiful seaside amphitheater developed by Boston University Medical School.
-Each monthly 90-minute session will open with a mini-presentation on the theme of the evening by family medicine faculty from the STFM Group on Minority Health and Multicultural Education, followed by discussion and sharing of support and resources.
+From April 2013 through January 2014 minority medical students were invited to participate in a series of online monthly meetings or virtual “happy hours” to discuss a topic of relevance, have questions answered, seek support in navigating tough situations, and to provide and receive rich peer and facilitator support.
+We initially gathered together in the virtual world of Second Life, in a beautiful seaside amphitheater developed by Boston University Medical School.
+We conducted the final two sessions as online webinars using Join.Me.
+There was no cost for participation.
+Second Life and Join.Me are free.

 Medical school can be a stressful and trying time for most students, and even more so for minority students who may feel isolated, under-supported, and at times the focus of unintentional or intentional individual and institutional unfairness.
 At the same time, the United States is looking to increase the number of physicians, particularly in family medicine and primary care, from a full array of diverse backgrounds to serve the many underserved patients and communities across the land.
 This is an important component of meeting the challenge to decrease health inequities, which is a key objective of the STFM Group on Minority Health and Multicultural Education.